-Following reconsideration, the local governing body will notify the parents, the headteacher and the LA of their reconsidered decision and the reasons for this.
+Following reconsideration, the local governing body will notify the parents, headteacher and LA of their reconsidered decision and the reasons for this.

-20. Criminal investigations
+23. Criminal investigations

-The headteacher will not postpone taking a decision to exclude a pupil due to a police investigation being underway, or any criminal proceedings that are in place.
+The headteacher will not postpone taking a decision to suspend or exclude a pupil due to a police investigation being underway, or any criminal proceedings that are in place.

-Particular consideration will be given by the headteacher when deciding to exclude a pupil where evidence is limited by a police investigation, to ensure that any decision made is fair and reasonable.
+Particular consideration will be given by the headteacher when deciding to suspend or exclude a pupil where evidence is limited by a police investigation, to ensure that any decision made is fair and reasonable.